-U.S. Ethics Official: Trump's Divestiture Is Hard, Pricy And Essential
+U.S. Ethics Official: Trump's Divestiture Is Hard, Pricey And Essential

 America

-U.S. Ethics Official: Trump's Divestiture Is Hard, Pricy And Essential
+U.S. Ethics Official: Trump's Divestiture Is Hard, Pricey And Essential

-President-elect Donald Trump and his lawyer at a Wednesday press conference described the steps the real estate mogul would take separate from his business empire while in office.
-According to Office of Government Ethics Director Walter Schaub, it wasn't nearly enough.
+At a Wednesday press conference, President-elect Donald Trump and his lawyer described the steps the real estate mogul would take to separate from his business empire while in office.
+It wasn't nearly enough, according to Office of Government Ethics Director Walter Schaub.

 "The president is now entering a world of public service," Schaub said in a speech at the Brookings Institution.
 "He's going to be asking his own appointees to make sacrifices.
 He's going to be asking our men and women in uniform to risk their lives in conflicts around the world.
 So no, I don't think divestiture is too high a price to pay to be the president of the United States of America."